Towards a grand narrative for the 21st century

 We discovered that living by the virtues while avoiding the vices did more than just promote cooperative effort based on trust; it actually opened a window to a way of living beyond the needs of the self and self-gratification to include others and our environment through love, compassion and empathy.

-So profound was this experience that we concluded its origins must not be earthly but other-worldly; something linked to the eternal and unchanging — the concept of God.
+So profound was this experience that we concluded its origins must not be earthly but other-worldly; something linked to the eternal and unchanging, as expressed by the all-encompasing term "God."

 This is the polar opposite of the Nietzschean/Battaille/Foucault anti-humanist philosophy of wallowing in and celebrating our most base passions as the pathway to enlightenment and to a higher form of being.
 So erroneous is this philosophy that our ancestors invented the burning fires and tortures of hell, as a disincentive to those naive enough to tread this broken path.